Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/02-core-components.md

 ## PackageManagerSourceValidation

-The PackageManagerSourceValidation component handles validation of package manager sources and their configurations.
+The PackageManagerSourceValidation component handles validation of marketplace sources and their configurations.

 ### Responsibilities